 Today, they earn a “good, six-figure” income in Indian rupees every month from promotions, merchandising, and contracts.
 They have exclusive content production contracts with YouTube Shorts and MX TakaTak.
 In November 2021 alone, the family did more than a dozen brand promotions, including for kids TV channels Discovery Kids and Nickelodeon, online education portals Byju’s and Unacademy, and consumer brands.
 Ramneek has quit his business and spends his entire time managing the social media influencers in the house.

 These days, the Singhs’ world revolves around cameras.
 Everything is content.
 (The family wanted to vlog the interview when this reporter visited their home.
 The request was politely declined.)
 The family has hired a video editor, a scriptwriter, and an assistant for Ramneek.

 The family is so popular that the kids often get recognized by fans at malls, and their classmates keep sending fan texts during online school.
 The family has received requests for selfies and autographs while sitting in their car at traffic signals.
-During a holiday, they were followed by a couple for more than 200 miles, from Mussoorie to Amritsar, to get a photograph for their child.
+During a holiday, they were followed by a couple for more than 300 kilometers, from Mussoorie to Amritsar, to get a photograph for their child.

 “Other families are very boring, they are always bored,” Anaanya said, “but we have something to do; we can make videos all day long.”